markotesic/ai-workforce-suitability/README.md

 ```bash
 python ./Evaluations/CoQA/CoQA_task.py
 ```
-This will load the CoQA dataset, convert each sample into a string to be insterted into the annotation prompt, and apply the OECD capability rubrics to each sample.
+This will load the CoQA dataset, convert each sample into a string to be inserted into the annotation prompt, and apply the OECD capability rubrics to each sample.

 These are then passed to a model for annotation and the results will be saved to `coqa_annotations.csv`.
-The only custom code needed is to load the dataset (needed for evaluation anyway) and code to covert each sample to a string (relatively simple for most text based tasks).
+The only custom code needed is to load the dataset (needed for evaluation anyway) and code to convert each sample to a string (relatively simple for most text based tasks).

 ### Understanding Rubrics